hipe/tmx/brazen/doc/issues/080-actors-agents-and-models.md

-# actors, agent and models
+# magents, agents and models

 ## quick rundown of every detail of "actions" and "events" et. al